deckhouse/deckhouse/modules/301-prometheus-metrics-adapter/docs/USAGE.md

   - type: External
     external:
       metric:
-        name: mymetric  # The metric that we registered by creating a metric in Prometheus's kube_adapter_metric_mymetric.
+        name: mymetric  # The metric that we registered by creating a metric in Prometheus's kube_adapter_metric_mymetric but without 'kube_adapter_metric_' prefix
         selector:
           matchLabels:  # For external metrics, you can and should specify matching labels.
             namespace: mynamespace